Precipitation Downscaling with Spatiotemporal Video Diffusion: Experiments

+To assess the benefits of multi-frame downscaling, we compare with Swin-IR \cite{liang2021swinir}, a popular image super-resolution model that harnesses Swin Transformer blocks.
+However, Swin-IR is trained in a supervised fashion.
+Thus, as a generative baseline, we compare to Swin-IR-Diff.
+This model generates a deterministic prediction using Swin-IR \cite{liang2021swinir}, followed by modeling a stochastic residual using diffusion.
+This baseline is inspired by concurrent work on single-image radar-reflectivity downscaling \cite{mardani2023generative}, where a UNet is used instead of Swin-IR.
+See \ref{sec:appendix_multich} for details.

-For this unconventional application, we evaluate our model differently than for standard vision tasks.
-In addition to Mean Square Error (MSE), our assessment incorporates the Continuous Ranked Probability Score (CRPS), a forecasting metric and recognized scoring rule traditionally associated with time-series data.
-CRPS evaluates the model's performance by assessing the coverage of the generated sequence, quantifying calibration of the model's stochasticity.
+\paragraph{Evaluation Metrics} We evaluate our model differently from standard vision tasks.
+In addition to the Mean Square Error (MSE), which measures the average squared difference between predicted and actual values but lacks full distributional information, we use several distribution-level metrics for a more meaningful comparison.
+One such metric is the Continuous Ranked Probability Score (CRPS) \cite{brown1974admissible, taillardat2023evaluating}, which assesses the discrepancy between the predicted cumulative distribution function and the observed data.
+We compute CRPS over 10 stochastic realizations of our predictions.

-Three-hourly precipitation has a distinctive, approximately exponential temporal distribution.
-For practical applications involving planning human infrastructure to withstand extreme flooding and droughts, it is important to ensure that the application of downscaling does not induce significant alterations in the frequency distribution of precipitation rates.
-Consequently, we present two distribution-oriented metrics.
-The first metric employs the Earth Mover Distance to quantify the global agreement between the target and predicted distribution.
-A second metric assesses model skill in predicting rare extreme precipitation events.
-It is calculated as the error in the 99.999th percentile across all fine grid points and times of three-hourly precipitation (PE).
+Furthermore, given the distinctive light-tailed exponential distribution of the precipitation climate state, it is crucial to ensure that downscaling does not significantly alter the distribution of precipitation rates.
+This necessitates two additional metrics.
+First, we compute the Earth Mover Distance \cite{rubner1998metric} to quantify the agreement between the target and predicted global precipitation distributions, which are strongly affected by high-resolution details.
+Second, we focus on tail events and extreme precipitation by considering the 99.999th percentile error (PE), providing a nuanced understanding of the model's performance on rare and extreme precipitation events.